 Using an existing service like eBay or Amazon you will pay fees to list your products and also a “Final Value Fee” which is a percentage of the sale price.
 If you are selling your old books or stuff eBay is a great solution.
 Many businesses also sell on eBay as Power Sellers, however costs can get high and there are limitations on what you can do.

-In 2017 Amazon opened up it marketplace in Australia and is set to lead sweeping changes to the Australian retail landscape.To compete your business needs to have an online presence and be able to reach across multiple channels.
+Amazon marketplace has continued to grow in Australia and has lead sweeping changes to the Australian retail landscape.To compete your business needs to have an online presence and be able to reach across multiple channels.

 However, these marketplaces can be good places to get found by customers and build brand awareness.
 As such, marketplaces like eBay or Amazon can form a critical part of successful mulit-channel online retail business.